Pardons in Brittany : A religious and secular celebration that you really must see

 The traditional women’s headdresses of Brittany are one of the region’s iconic images.
 More than just a decorative item, they were an important symbol to your town and your position in it.

-Although widespread in Europe between the 15th & 18th centuries, nowhere else did they systematically take such monumental form and stay in use for so long.
+Monumental ossuaries are a striking part of Brittany’s religious heritage.
+Although widespread in Europe between the 15th and 18th centuries, nowhere else did they systematically take such monumental form and stay in use for so long.